-- ◆ You can overlap objects in Layouts or Layout Regions.
-See "Layering Objects" on page 85. - ◆ You get consistent results with pages containing actions.
-See Chapter 22, "Building Dynamic Pages." - ◆ There is some risk for text-rich pages.
+- ◆ Pages are typically more compact and download faster than table-based HTML pages. - ◆ You can overlap objects in Layouts or Layout Regions.
+See "Layering Objects" on page 89. - ◆ You get consistent results with pages containing actions.
+See Chapter 23, "Building Dynamic Pages." - ◆ There is some risk for text-rich pages.
 If a Fixed Page Layout page is viewed in a browser with large font settings, the text boxes expand without regard for other objects on the page, which can result in unplanned overlapping of objects.